Types of fermenter

 - The substrates require pre-treatment such as size reduction, homogenisation, chemical or enzymatic hydrolysis, vapours treatment etc.

 - Possibility of contamination by different types of undesirable fungi.

-- Aeration may be difficult due to high level of solid contents.
+- Aeration may be difficult due to the high level of solid contents.

-- Products obtained by leaching of fermented solids are often viscous.
+- Products obtained by leaching fermented solids are often vicious.

 Design of fermenter:

-Fermenter is a system consisting of different types of equipments to provide microbial growth by controlling environmental conditions.
+The fermenter is a system consisting of different types of equipment to provide microbial growth by controlling environmental conditions.
 A typical fermenter consists of three parts such as the culture vessel, associated supply and environmental systems and measurement and control system.
-The various designing aspects required to be considered in constructing an ideal fermenter for production of pharmaceuticals are:
+The various designing aspects required to be considered in constructing an ideal fermenter for the production of pharmaceuticals are: